Georgia Historical Society Staff

 Dr. McNair is an associate professor of history and chair of the history department at Kenyon College.
 He received his bachelor’s degree in criminal justice from Savannah State University in 1988.
 He received a master’s degree in history from Georgia College & State University in 1996, and he went on to earn a Ph.D. in American history at Emory University in 2001.
 He has published in scholarly journals on various aspects of the African-American experience, with a particular emphasis on slavery, and is author of Criminal Injustice: Slaves and Free Blacks in Georgia’s Criminal Justice System.
 His current research focuses on black political culture since the Civil Rights era.
 In addition to publishing in scholarly periodicals, his research on slaves, criminal justice, race, and politics has appeared in local and national newspapers, and he comments regular in the print and online media on contemporary racial issues.
 Before becoming an academic, Dr. McNair was a police officer in Savannah, Ga., his hometown, and a special agent with the U.S. Treasury Department, where he served on the Secret Service protective detail of President Bill Clinton.

-Ms. Crisp is responsible for management of the Society’s Historical Marker and Affiliate Chapter programs, as well as educational and outreach programs for both adults, school children, and teachers.
-She holds an undergraduate degree in international relations from Samford University in Birmingham, Ala., and a master’s in history from James Madison University in Harrisonburg, Va.
-Prior to joining GHS she worked in historical interpretation at Thomas Jefferson’s Monticello in Charlottesville, Va.
+Ms. Crisp is responsible for management of the Society’s Historical Marker and Affiliate Chapter programs, as well as educational and outreach programs for adults, school children, and teachers.
+She holds an undergraduate degree in International Relations from Samford University in Birmingham, Alabama, and an M.A. in History from James Madison University in Harrisonburg, Va.
+She is a 2014 graduate of the Developing History Leaders @SHA seminar, a national leadership training program for public history professionals.

 Program AssistantTEL: 912.651.2125, ext.
 131 Email